jiho/discr/README.md

 ### Process deployments

 Open R in your working directory (or open the RStudio project created above).
-In the console load `discusr`
+In the console load `discr`

-    library("discusr")
+    library("discr")

 The process deployments with a command such as